 - Cerebrovascular Adverse Reactions in Elderly Patients with Dementia-Related Psychosis, including stroke and transient ischemic attack.
 See Boxed Warning above.

 - Neuroleptic Malignant Syndrome, which is a potentially fatal reaction.
 Signs and symptoms include: hyperpyrexia, muscle rigidity, delirium, autonomic instability, elevated creatinine phosphokinase, myoglobinuria (and/or rhabdomyolysis), and acute renal failure.
-Manage with immediate discontinuation of CAPLYTA and close monitoring.
+Manage with immediate discontinuation of CAPLYTA and provide intensive symptomatic treatment and monitoring.

 - Tardive Dyskinesia, a syndrome of potentially irreversible, dyskinetic, and involuntary movements which may increase as the duration of treatment and total cumulative dose increases.
+The syndrome can develop after a relatively brief treatment period, even at low doses.
+It may also occur after discontinuation of treatment.
+Given these considerations, CAPLYTA should be prescribed in a manner most likely to reduce the risk of tardive dyskinesia.
 Discontinue CAPLYTA if clinically appropriate.

 - Metabolic Changes, including hyperglycemia, diabetes mellitus, dyslipidemia, and weight gain.
+Hyperglycemia, in some cases extreme and associated with ketoacidosis, hyperosmolar coma or death, has been reported in patients treated with antipsychotics.
 Measure weight and assess fasting plasma glucose and lipids when initiating CAPLYTA and monitor periodically during long-term treatment.

 - Leukopenia, Neutropenia, and Agranulocytosis (including fatal cases).
 Perform complete blood counts in patients with pre-existing low white blood cell count (WBC) or history of leukopenia or neutropenia.
 Discontinue CAPLYTA if clinically significant decline in WBC occurs in absence of other causative factors.